gdbroman/broman.blog/_posts/2020/2020-11-13-express-your-self.md

 permalink: express-your-self
 ---

-It can't be a coincidence that *expression* is the linguistical opposite of *depression*.
+It can't be a coincidence that *expression* is linguistically opposite to *depression*.

 To be liked by many for a shell, or loved by a few for your core.
 To express or depress one's self.